Kotlin/KEEP/notes/value-classes.md

 ### Read-only collections vs immutable collections

-Kotlin has mutable collection types (e.g. `MutableList`) and read only collection types (e.g. `List`), and we always make a point of calling them _read only_ as opposed to _immutable_ collections (e.g. like the ones provided by [kotlinx.collections.immutable](https://github.com/Kotlin/kotlinx.collections.immutable) library).
+Kotlin has mutable collection types (e.g. `MutableList`) and read-only collection types (e.g. `List`), and we always make a point of calling them _read-only_ as opposed to _immutable_ collections (e.g. like the ones provided by [kotlinx.collections.immutable](https://github.com/Kotlin/kotlinx.collections.immutable) library).
 The difference is subtle, but an important one.

 Consider an instance of the `ArrayList` class.
 This object can be referenced both via a `MutableList` interface and via a read-only `List` interface.
 Thus, any pieces of code that holds a reference via a read-only `List` type cannot be sure that it will not be mutated at the next moment through some other reference of a mutable type.
 It simply cannot happen with immutable values.
 An object of an immutable value class cannot be mutated.
 An immutable collection cannot meaningfully implement `MutableList` interface.
 A code holding an instance reference via an `ImmutableList` interface type cannot see it change.